suheb09/slash_mark_project/README.md

 # Color Detection
 #DataAnalytics
-colour code detection using OpenCV
+color code detection using OpenCV
 Color detection is an excellent data analytics project and an interactive application that will accurately identify the color in an image